 If you have trouble with working memory and keeping track of repetitions, consider the this type of strategy.
 Give yourself a visual reminder to support your executive function of working memory!

-Marydee Sklar is the president of Executive Functioning Success and the creator of the Seeing My Time Program®.
-She is an educator and author of three books on executive functions, as well as a trainer and speaker.
-Marydee has more than twenty-five years of experience working with students and adults with executive function challenges.
+Marydee Sklar is the creator of the Seeing My Time Program® and the Set Up Success and Seeing My Time® planners.
+She is an educator, speaker, and author of three books on executive functions.
+Marydee has more than twenty-nine years of experience working with students and adults with executive function challenges.